gilbarbara/colorizr/README.md

 ```

 **hex2rgb(input: string): RGB**
-_convert a hex string into a RGB object_
+_convert a hex string into an RGB object_

 ```typescript
 import { hex2rgb } from 'colorizr';